Somerset Apps Library

 Apps are a great way to get health and mental wellbeing support, helping us to improve our health and live healthier lives.
 There are so many apps on the market, it can be hard to know which ones you can trust.

-That’s why we have teamed up with ORCHA (the Organisation for the Review of Care and Health Applications) to create a website which shows health and care related apps which have been reviewed for data privacy, professional clinical assurance and how usable and accessible they are.
-You can visit ORCHA at https://somerset.orcha.co.uk/
+That’s why we, at NHS Somerset, have teamed up with ORCHA (the Organisation for the Review of Care and Health Applications) to create a website which shows health and care related apps which have been rigorously reviewed against data privacy, professional clinical assurance and how usable and accessible they are.
+You can visit The Somerset Apps Library at https://somerset.orcha.co.uk/.

 We would love to hear about your experience of using the apps library – positive and negative feedback welcomed.
-We are planning to set up a Public User Group so if you’d like to be involved, or have any feedback for us, please contact us at somicb.digitalteam@nhs.net.
+We run and support a Public User Group, if you’d like to be involved, please contact us at somicb.digitalteam@nhs.net.

 There are many different types of apps, which provide: